fbpx

 You might also note your hamster sneezing or coughing.

-If you start to notice any of those respiratory signs, you need to get your hamster to the vet.
+If you start noticing any of those respiratory signs, you must get your hamster to the vet.
 Left untreated, an upper respiratory infection can worsen issues such as pneumonia.

 Hamsters are also prone to gastrointestinal or GI problems, which commonly cause diarrhea in your hamster.
 Causes include bacterial infections, viruses, stress, and dietary indiscretion.